gowthamrao/rameritrade/README.md

 ### Disclosure

-Due to the Charles Schwab acquisition of TD Ameritrade, the fate of the TD API is unknown.
-There have been multiple indications that Schwab is excited about the technology at TD Ameritrade and will retain as much as possible.
-That being said, this package could stop working at any point if the acquisition results in the termination of the API.

 This software is in no way affiliated, endorsed, or approved by TD Ameritrade or any of its affiliates.
 It comes with absolutely no warranty and should not be used in actual trading unless the user can